 Frequent absenteeism or lateness

-Being late to work or calling out frequently isn’t always a sign of laziness.
-It might signal that someone is dealing with poor mental health or facing challenges in their work-life balance.
+Being late to work or calling out frequently isn't always a sign of laziness.
+Research shows that conditions like anxiety and depression are significant risk factors for absenteeism, signaling that an employee may be dealing with poor mental health or challenges in their work-life balance.
 Stress, an unmanageable workload, or difficult working conditions can contribute to these patterns.
-Whether through hybrid schedules or mental health days, flexibility can help employees manage life’s demands.
+Whether through hybrid schedules or mental health days, flexibility can help employees manage life's demands.

 Emotional outbursts